NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

 * **Run Exact FEM Simulation**: The program will run the exact FEM simulation user provided in the training session.
 In case the surrogate model is constructed purely based on the data and without any model information (case 3 in section 2.1.2.2), this option will be disabled.

+Additionally, **GP output** can be set as either the *median prediction* or a *random sample* generated from the normal distribution (or lognormal distribution if the user used log-transform when training) with the predictive median and variance. **NOTE:** the random generator does not account for the Gaussian process correlation, and each realization of QoI given RVs is independent of each other.
+Only users familiar with GP modeling and who understand the limitation are recommended to use the *random sample* option.

 If the user wants to inspect the simulation status or check error/warning messages related to the surrogate model, they can refer to the messages written at: ``{Local Jobs Directory}/tmp.SimCenter/surrogateLog.err``.
 (Note: ``{Local Jobs Directory}`` is specified from the file-preference in the menu bar.)

 .. _surrogateFEM2: